BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 Natural psychics with the ability to read other peoples' intentions and surface thoughts, the child-sized gnomes are an open and harmonious culture.
 However, this often makes them naive when faced with other folk who attempt to deceive them.
 Their playful nature is a welcome addition to any company.

 **Cultures:** Auflin (Willow-Gnomes), Burrin (Den-Gnomes)

+**Size.** Gnomes are of small size, growing up to 0,90 to 1,00 meters tall on average with a stout build.

+**Age.** Gnomes reach adulthood at 25 and are considered of old age at 80 years.
+They can live up to 120 years on average.

-**Natural Empath.** You can read surface thoughts and emotions of any close creature by rolling Spirit + Insight.
+**Natural Empath.** You can read the surface thoughts and emotions of any close creature by rolling Spirit + Insight.
 You can also project your feelings to a creature close to you, allowing you to communicate simple ideas with animals and other creatures.
-You also intuitively know how many living creatures are close around you and their general direction.
+You also intuitively know how many living creatures are close to you and their general direction.

 **Scent of Illusions.** You can instinctively make out illusions and invisible things.
 You gain +1 boon on Spirit rolls to identify magical falsehoods and illusions and impose +1 bane on rolls to fool you with falsehoods or illusions.